KanikaaN/DocuAssist/README.md

- Ramayana AI Assistant
+# DocuAssist: Your Document Assistant

-The Ramayana AI Assistant is an application designed to assist users in learning about the ancient Indian epic, Ramayana.
-The application utilizes various natural language processing (NLP) techniques, translation services, and text-to-speech (TTS) technology to provide interactive responses to user queries.
+DocuAssist is an application designed to assist users in exploring and learning from various documents.
+In this instance, it focuses on the ancient Indian epic, the Ramayana.
+Leveraging natural language processing (NLP), translation services, and text-to-speech (TTS) technology, DocuAssist provides an interactive platform for users to delve into the depths of the Ramayana.

 ## Features

-- **Text Input:** Users can input their queries or questions related to the Ramayana using the provided text input interface.
+- **Text Input:** Users can input queries or questions related to the Ramayana using the provided text input interface.
-- **Response Generation:** The assistant generates responses based on the provided query using the powerful GPT-3.5 model by OpenAI.
+- **Response Generation:** DocuAssist generates responses based on the input query using the powerful GPT-3.5 model by OpenAI.
 - **Translation:** Responses can be translated into Hindi using the Opus-MT-EN-HI translation model.
-- **Text-to-Speech (TTS):** The original response can be converted into audio using the MMS-TTS-ENG text-to-speech model.
+- **Text-to-Speech (TTS):** The generated response can be converted into audio using the MMS-TTS-ENG text-to-speech model.
-- **PDF Reading:** The application reads the content of the provided PDF file ("RAMAYANA.pdf") to gather information about the Ramayana.
+- **PDF Reading:** DocuAssist reads the content of the provided PDF file ("Ramayana.pdf") to extract information about the Ramayana.

 ## Installation